Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRISs for Smart Wireless Environments

 \subsection{Channel Estimation with HRISs}

-We next investigate the contribution of the sensing capabilities of HRISs in two indicative applications: AoA identification of an impinging signal and estimation of the end-to-end channel matrices in uplink communications.
-The former is key to enabling self-configuring HRISs, alleviating their dependence on external control, and thus, notably facilitating deployment compared with conventional \acp{ris}.
-The latter highlights how, by sensing a portion of its impinging signal, HRISs can contribute to estimating the composite \acp{ut}-HRIS channel and the HRIS-\ac{bs} channel (see Fig.~\ref{fig:SystemModel2}).
-Such estimation is highly challenging when using a purely reflective \ac{ris}, as one only observes the channel outputs at the \ac{bs} \cite{hu2019two,taha2021enabling}, and the common practice is to resort to estimating the combined channel effect, i.e., the cascaded channel \cite{wang2020channel}, using pilot reflective patterns at the RIS.
+We next investigate the contribution of the sensing capability of HRISs in two indicative applications: \textit{i}) Estimation of the AoA of an impinging signal; and \textit{ii}) Estimation of the end-to-end channel matrices in multi-user uplink MIMO communications.
+The former is a key to enabling self-configuring HRISs~\cite{moustakas_2023_all}, alleviating their dependence on external control, and thus, notably facilitating deployment compared with conventional \acp{ris}.
+The latter highlights how, by sensing a portion of the impinging signal, an HRIS can estimate the composite \acp{ut}-HRIS channel and contribute to estimating the HRIS-\ac{bs} channel (see Fig.~\ref{fig:SystemModel2}).
+Such estimation is highly challenging when using a solely reflective \ac{ris}, since, in this case, only the channel outputs at the \ac{bs} can be observed~\cite{hu2019two_all}, and the common practice is to resort to estimating the combined channel effect, i.e., the cascaded channel \cite{wang2020channel_all}, using pilot RIS reflection patterns.

-{\bf AoA Identification}: We consider the estimation of the AoA of an impinging signal in quasi free-space.
-For simplicity, we use a two-dimensional square metasurface with $N$ hybrid meta-atoms (as in Section~\ref{sec:Hybrid}) operating at $19$ GHz (corresponding to wavelength $\lambda=15.70$ mm), with element spacing of $4$ mm ($\approx \lambda/4$) apart.
-The design frequency is similar to that used in \cite{sleasman2016microwave}, and is considered for demonstration purposes.
-All meta-atoms are coupled to a single waveguide with coupling coefficient $\rho$, and the waveguide is connected to a single reception RF chain.
-Directive analog combining is used to feed this chain's input, while its digital outputs after $T$ samples are used to estimate the AoA using a maximum likelihood based estimator \cite{alexandropoulos2022localization}.
+{\bf AoA Estimation}: We consider the estimation of the AoA of an impinging signal in quasi free-space.
+For simplicity, we use a two-dimensional square metasurface with $N$ hybrid meta-atoms (as in Section~\ref{sec:Hybrid}) operating at $19$ GHz (corresponding to wavelength $\lambda=15.70$ mm) with element spacing of $4$ mm ($\approx\lambda/4$) apart.
+The design frequency is similar to that used in \cite{sleasman2016microwave_all} and is considered for demonstration purposes.
+All meta-atoms are coupled to a single waveguide with the common coupling coefficient $\rho$, which is connected to a single reception RF chain.
+Directive analog combining is used to feed this chain's input, while its digital outputs after $T$ received samples are used to estimate the AoA using a maximum likelihood estimator.
 While the AoA is comprised of azimuth and elevation angle, we focus here on the elevation AoA.